 Regular guests to this Grandchester hideout know there’s another very special side order on the menu here – the tranquil views from the deck out over the infinity pool to the rolling hills beyond, making Homage a feast for the eyes as well as the stomach.

-Although it is closed at the moment, the water tower is still worthy of noting, for when it re-opens…The five-storey staircase climb is all that stands between you and a platform offering panoramic views of Ipswich and, on a clear day, the Brisbane skyline.
+Although the water tower it is closed at the moment, the tower is still worthy of noting, for when it re-opens…The five-storey staircase climb is all that stands between you and a platform offering panoramic views of Ipswich and, on a clear day, the Brisbane skyline.

 Seeking a less breathless alternative?
 Pull up a public bench out the front of the tower, or simply go for a stroll along Chelmsford Avenue.
-You won’t get quite the same top-of-the-world feeling, but you’ll be in prime position to check out some of the historic homes down Murphy and neighbouring streets.
+You won’t get quite the same top-of-the-world feeling, but you’ll be in prime position to check out a great view of the city and some of the historic homes down Murphy and neighbouring streets.